Trying To Decide Which Sperm Bank To Use?

-Below are comprehensive listings of Donor Sibling Registry members' personal sperm bank experiences (gathered from our two Yahoo message groups plus personal email messages).
+Below are comprehensive listings of Donor Sibling Registry members' personal sperm bank experiences (gathered from our Facebook page, Yahoo message group, and from personal email messages).
 This should make it easier to research specific sperm banks, by actually seeing comments from people who have had positive or negative experiences with them.
 Please note: Per the User Agreement, this is copyrighted material and may not be reproduced elsewhere.

 Some of the larger sperm banks are attentive in the pre-pregnancy stage, but offer no post-pregnancy and donor-child support.
 Many do not update important medical information on donors.
 Some simply do not return phone calls.

 The problem is that sperm banks don't have accurate records of the children born from any given donor.
 None update and share medical information amongst families and none adequately educate and counsel their donors.
 Quiz the bank you decide to use on these things.
 Ask them how you can know that the donor you choose doesn't already have 33 kids out there and that 12 of them haven't been diagnosed with ADD, ADHD, Autism or Tourettes.
 Because medical issues like these are not life threatening, the medical information is not shared.
 And given that an estimated 20-40% of women never report back their live births to the sperm banks, and that donors are never again asked to update their medical info (their medical form is a snapshot of one day in the life of a healthy college kid who doesn't always report accurately about family history), if there are medical situations, most families don't have the opportunity to learn about this type of information.